 Then we turned around and looked back up at Eagle Scout Peak, and saw the obvious signs of virga and rain beneath the dark and ominous cloud layer.
-We heard the sound of distant thunder, and hoped that the storm would stay up there, and wished the other people we’d passed that we knew were hiking in those conditions.
+We heard the sound of distant thunder, and hoped that the storm would stay up there, for our sake, while also wishing for the best to the other people we’d passed that we knew were hiking in those miserable conditions.
 And so we hurried on even faster.

 GoPro panorama video of the Hamilton Lakes basin

 There were several extra-long switchbacks on the final descent to the lake.
 Every time we thought that we might be on the last one, another switchback would appear.
 The lake was maddeningly close, and yet we never seemed to get there.
 And then we felt the first drops of rain, and a tentative gust of water-laden wind from the southeast.
 The jig was up, and we knew it.
 We were never going to get the tent set up in time; the torrential thunderstorm rains were bound going to drench us to the skin.
 So we stopped under two little pine trees, attempting to find a tiny bit of shelter while we put on our raingear, me in my cheap plastic poncho and Vicki in her permeable gore-tex, and both with our nylon backpack covers.
 We put on our packs and soldiered onward.
 Onward, into the storm!
 And it came down with a vengeance, believe me, with plenty of gusty wind that made my poncho utterly useless.
 We were doomed, and we knew it, but we had to keep on hiking.
 It was the only way to stay warm when soaking wet.